oneminch/Notes/Glossary/SDLC.md

     - ==Planning==: includes tasks like cost-benefit analysis, scheduling, resource estimation, and allocation, with a software requirement specification document setting expectations and defining common goals for project planning.
     - ==Requirement Analysis==: involves gathering, analyzing, and documenting software requirements from the client, stakeholders, and end-users.
     - ==Design==: involves software engineers analyzing requirements and identifying the best solutions to create the software, considering factors like integration with existing IT infrastructure.
-    - ==Implementation==: involves coding the product, with the development team analyzing requirements to identify smaller coding tasks that can be completed daily to achieve the final result.
+    - ==Build== / ==Implementation==: involves coding the product, with the development team analyzing requirements to identify smaller coding tasks that can be completed daily to achieve the final result.
+    - ==Documentation==
     - ==Testing==: involves automation and manual testing to check the software for bugs and ensure it meets customer requirements.
     - ==Deployment==: involves releasing the software to production and making it available to end-users.
     - ==Maintenance==